 Lawn Armyworm is an introduced species and is a major pest of gardens.
+Lawn Armyworm are so named because of their army-like nature, where large numbers swiftly decimate expansive areas of lawns and other vegetation.
 Caterpillars - the damage-causing stage of the Lawn Armyworm lifecycle - predominantly feed on tender new growth of leaves and seedlings.

 To prevent a major infestation and severe devastation to lawns, turfed areas and garden plants, it is best to kill and control caterpillars at the earliest sign of infestation.